Ammonia fungi: Environment

 Species not only have preferences for sites but also more general locations in which to be found.
 Ascobolus denudatus can be found in Europe.
 Coprinopsis neophlyctidospora is new to science and has only been found in the boreal forests of Alberta, Canada.
-Coprinopsis phlycitdospora can be found in the Netherlands, Japan, New Zealand, and Australia.
+Coprinopsis phlyctidospora can be found in the Netherlands, Japan, New Zealand, and Australia.
 Crucispora rhombisperma has recently been discovered in Taiwan.
 Laccaria amethystina is mainly found in Northern temperate zones, in deciduous and coniferous forests, though it has been found in Central and South America as well.
 Anamika lactariolens can be found in China.
 Hebeloma radicosum can be found in Japan, Europe, and North America.
 Laccaria bicolor is found in temperate forests in North America and Northern Europe.

 Symbiotic relationships

 Ammonia fungi contribute to the nitrogen cycle and play a significant role in maintaining it.
 This in turn helps soil bacteria, microbes, and the overall soil structure.
 The relationship between plant roots and mycorrhizal networks can fix nitrogen in the soil and provide symbiosis to other species such as leaf-cutter ants and termites.
 Ammonia fungi can also be symbiotes on larger scales with people, animals, and plants.
 Laccaria amethystina and L. bicolor are edible, but may not be considered choice.
 Coprinopsis cinera is edible when eaten directly after collecting.
 Ammonia fungi may also contribute to the ecosystem in other ways being more predatory than mutualistic.
 Laccaria bicolor is a species of carnivorous fungi, that will catch and kill springtails.
 Ammonia fungi also contribute to the denitrification of soils and reduce greenhouse gas emissions as well, making a symbiotic relationship with many more species and the soil itself.